b1bek/gemini-bbp-rag/README.md

 - Prepare text or structured files locally (txt, md, csv, json, pdf, etc.).
 - Upload them to your selected store.
 - Ask targeted questions referencing the uploaded datasets.

-## Logging suppression
-- The app reduces noisy terminal logs from common request handlers to keep output clean.
-- If you need more insight, use the “Raw response” expander under the Ask tab.